 Myopically placing the blame for all of central Africas woes on Kony even as a starting point will only imperil many more people than are already in danger.

-Sending money to a nonprofit that wants to muck things up by dousing the flames with fuel is not helping.
+Sending money and plastic sheets to a nonprofit that wants to muck things up by dousing the flames with fuel is not helping.
 Want to help?
 Really want to help?
 Send your money to nonprofits that are putting more than 31% toward rebuilding the regions medical and educational infrastructure, so that former child soldiers have something worth coming home to.

 Here are just a few of those charities.
 They all have a sparkling four-star rating from Charity Navigator, and, more importantly, no interest in airdropping American troops armed to the teeth into the middle of a multi-nation tribal war to help one madman catch another.